-First-year students are automatically registered for most fall and spring courses but do have the opportunity to select a summer Criminal Law section and a spring elective course.
+First-year students are automatically registered for fall and spring courses but do have the opportunity to select a summer Criminal Law section.
 See the First-Year Registration page for more information

 Our goal is to allot course space as fairly as possible.
 To that end we have divided the initial upper-level registration into these stages: